mscroggs/bempp-joss-paper/paper.md

 to just-in-time compile Python-based assembly kernels.
 The performance of these kernels will be lower than the OpenCL kernels, as they do not offer the same parallel performance options, but the provide a viable alternative when OpenCL is unavailable.

 If Bempp cannot locate OpenCL support, it will use Numba assembly by default.
-When OpenCL is available, Numba assembly can be used by [[{\color{red}TODO}]].
+When OpenCL is available, Numba assembly can be used by passing the option `device_interface="numba"` when initialising an operator.

 ## The fast multiple method
 The OpenCL and Numba assembly routines both create dense matrices.
 For smaller problems this is fine, but for large problems the storage requirements and assembly time grow quickly.
 For these larger problems, the fast multipole method (FMM) can be used to quickly compute matrix-vector products without assembling the full dense matrix.
-An introduction to FMM is given in @fmm.

 For larger problems, Bempp can use ExaFMM [@exafmm] for operator assembly and evaluation.
 Use of ExaFMM can be enabled by passing the option
 `assembly="fmm"` when initialising an operator.

 A performance comparison of assembly and matrix-vector product computation using OpenCL, Numba, and ExaFMM is shown below.
+It can be seen that as $h$ is reduced, the timings for OpenCL and Numba start to increase sharply, while those for ExaFMM remain steady.
+The results for ExaFMM continue to lower values of $h$: for these meshes both the OpenCL and Numba assemblers ran out of memory to store their dense matrices.
+For smaller problems, however, it makes sense to use a dense assembler, as the initial cost of setting up the FMM data structures is high.

 ![The average time taken to discretise an operator using ExaFmm (blue circles), OpenCL (orange triangles), and Numba (green squares).](performance_assembly.png)
 ![The average time taken to calculate matrix-vector products with 20 random vectors (right) using ExaFmm (blue circles), OpenCL (orange triangles), and Numba (green squares).](performance_matvec.png)

 # A wave scattering example
-In this section, we present the solution of an example Helmholtz scattering problem.
+In this section, we present an example use of Bempp to solve a Helmholtz scattering problem.
 Let $\Omega^-=\{(x,y,z):x^2+y^2+z^2\leqslant1\}$ be a unit sphere, let $\Gamma=\{(x,y,z):x^2+y^2+z^2=1\}$ be the boundary of the sphere and let \(\Omega^+=\mathbb{R}^3\setminus\Omega^-$ be the domain exterior to the sphere.